jbhopkins/bioxtasraw/docs/source/tutorial/section1.rst

     *   *Try:* Open the **.csv** file you just saved in Excel or Libre/Open Office Calc.

 #.
-Select both items in the SEC control panel list, and save them in the **sec_data**
+Select both items in the Series control panel list, and save them in the **sec_data**
     folder.
-This saves the SEC plot data in a form that can be quickly loaded by RAW.
+This saves the Series plot data in a form that can be quickly loaded by RAW.

-    *   *Try:* Clear the SEC data and then open one of your saved files from the Files tab using either the “Plot” or “Plot SEC” button.
+    *   *Try:* Clear the Series data and then open one of your saved files from the Files tab using either the “Plot” or “Plot Series” button.

 Part 8.
 WAXS processing and merging